Consider toxic alcohol poisoning in cases of an unexplained anion gap acidosis or an elevated osmol gap.

 Although the parent compound is responsible for inebriation, toxicity results from the metabolism of these compounds via alcohol dehydrogenase (ADH) into toxic organic acid byproducts with consequent end organ injury.
 Ethylene glycol is metabolized to glycolic acid, glyoxylic acid, and oxalic acid, all of which can produce systemic acidosis and acute kidney injury.
 Methanol is converted to formic acid which can produce systemic acidosis and retinal toxicity.
 Isopropanol is not converted to an organic acid but is rather metabolized into acetone, which can produce hemorrhagic gastritis and systemic hypotension in the absence of a concurrent acidosis.
 If either are unrecognized or untreated, all toxic alcohol ingestions can result in patient fatality.

 Obtaining a history of toxic alcohol ingestion is often challenging.
 Patients may be obtunded on arrival to the emergency department (ED), not forthcoming with the ingestion history, or too young to be appropriately descriptive (children).
 Reading the ingredient lists on the labels of any empty bottles found at the scene or brought to the ED can be extremely helpful.
 If a bottle or label is not available, ask the patient what kind of product was ingested.
 For example, antifreeze usually contains ethylene glycol, windshield-washing fluid usually contains metha–nol, and rubbing alcohol usually contains isopropanol.
 That said, remember that some products may contain different types of toxic alcohols (eg, some gas-line antifreeze products contain methanol).
-Beyond attempting to identify exactly what was ingested, ...
+Beyond attempting to identify ...